 Description of Contents

-The Smith Woodward Nichols Papers, comprising 2.5 linear inches of documentation, span from 1859 to 1874.
+The Smith Woodward Nichols Papers, comprising 0.21 linear feet of documentation, span from 1859 to 1874.
 The papers pertain primarily to Nichols' time as a midshipman at the United States Naval Academy, including his summer cruise aboard U.S.S.
 Plymouth, and his subsequent service as an officer in the U.S. Navy at the Boston Navy Yard and aboard U.S.S.
 Omaha.